Felisong/recipe-example/recipes.md

 Slice the cake and serve it to your friends and family.
 Enjoy the delightful flavors of this classic vanilla cake!

 Tips for Success
-Make sure all ingredients are at room temperature for the best results.
-For added flavor, consider incorporating lemon zest or almond extract into the batter.
+Make sure all ingredients are at room temperature for the best results. test change For added flavor, consider incorporating lemon zest or almond extract into the batter.
 Store leftover cake in an airtight container at room temperature for up to 3 days.
 Happy baking! 🎂